strimzi/strimzi.github.io/_posts/2020-02-14-creating-doc-assemblies.md

 include::proc-oauth-kafka-config.adoc[leveloffset=+1]
 ````

-When you’ve created your assembly and the modules it contains, you can add it to any guide that needs it with an include statement:
+When you’ve created your assembly, and the modules it contains, you can add it to any guide that needs it with an include statement:

 ````
 include::oauth/assembly-oauth.adoc[leveloffset=+1]